FACTBOX-Countries evacuating nationals from coronavirus-hit areas

 A growing number of countries around the world are evacuating or planning to evacuate diplomatic staff and citizens from parts of China and a cruise ship in Japan hit by the new coronavirus.

-Following are some countries' evacuation plans, and how they aim to manage the health risk from those who are returning. - Canada said it will begin evacuating its citizens aboard the Diamond Princess cruise ship on Thursday evening.
+Following are some countries' evacuation plans, and how they aim to manage the health risk from those who are returning. - Canada said it will begin evacuating its citizens aboard the Diamond Princess cruise ship, on which more than 600 people had contracted a new coronavirus, on Thursday evening.
 There are 251 Canadians on board, of which 47 have tested positive.

-- Six South Koreans and one Japanese spouse flew to South Korea on Wednesday morning on a chartered flight. - Australia said there were 220 nationals on the ship.
-While 169 of them would be evacuated, 36 infected shall remain on the ship.
-Another 15 have chosen to stay onboard.
-Those evacuated will be flown to Darwin and quarantined.
+- Canada, after evacuating 215 people earlier, flew back 185 citizens from Wuhan on Feb.
+11. All evacuees are quarantined on the Trenton, Ontario, base for two weeks. - More than 150 Australians arrived home on Thursday to begin two weeks of quarantine after finally leaving the Diamond Princess cruise ship docked in Japan.

+- British passengers will be evacuated from the British-flagged Diamond Princess cruise ship and face another 14-day quarantine upon arrival in the UK.
+There were more than 70 British passengers on the cruise liner when cases of Covid-19 started to emerge. - Britain's final evacuation flight from Wuhan, carrying more than 200 people, landed at a Royal Air Force base in central England on Feb.
+9. A plane carrying 83 British and 27 European Union nationals from Wuhan landed in Britain at the end of January.

 - The United States authorized the voluntary departure of its government employees and their family members from Hong Kong on Feb 11.
 On Feb.
 6, two planes with about 300 passengers, mostly U.S. citizens, took off from Wuhan for the United States, the State Department said. - A second evacuation flight is bringing back another 174 Singaporeans and their family members from Wuhan to the city-state on Feb.
 9, Singapore's foreign ministry said.